cloudnative-pg/cloudnative-pg/docs/src/architecture.md

 !!!
 Important
     **We recommend against storage-level replication with PostgreSQL**, although CloudNativePG allows you to adopt that strategy.
-For more information, please refer to talk given by Chris Milsted and Gabriele Bartolini at KubeCon NA 2022 entitled ["Data On Kubernetes, Deploying And Running PostgreSQL And Patterns For Databases In a Kubernetes Cluster"](https://www.youtube.com/watch?v=99uSJXkKpeI&ab_channel=CNCF%5BCloudNativeComputingFoundation%5D) where this topic was covered in an exhaustive manner.
+For more information, please refer to the talk given by Chris Milsted and Gabriele Bartolini at KubeCon NA 2022 entitled ["Data On Kubernetes, Deploying And Running PostgreSQL And Patterns For Databases In a Kubernetes Cluster"](https://www.youtube.com/watch?v=99uSJXkKpeI&ab_channel=CNCF%5BCloudNativeComputingFoundation%5D) where this topic was covered in an exhaustive manner.